TSchock2/Microcontroller-MSP430-Coding/README.md

 # Microcontroller-Lab
-Overview of Microcontroller coding projects using C to display LEDs and Numerical outputs on TI-MSP430
+Overview of Microcontroller coding projects using C to display LEDs, numerical outputs, and demonstrate various tools such as timers and interrupts on TI-MSP430